skifli/gocc/README.md

 ## Usage

 ```
-main - gocc: Go Cross-Compiling made easy.
-Get more information at https://github.com/skifli/gocc.
+gocc v1.1.1: Go Cross-Compiling made easy.
+Get more information at https://github.com/skifli/gocc

-Usage:
+Usage of main:
-    main [target]
+        main [target] <options>

-Positional Variables:
+Positional variables:
-    target   The path to the file to cross-compile.
-(Required)
+        target="": The path to the file to cross-compile (Required).

 Flags:
-       --version   Displays the program version string.
-    -h --help      Displays help with available flag, subcommand, and positional value parameters.
+      --config="": The path to the config file.
-    -d --dump      The path to the folder to dump the cross-compiled binaries in.
+      --dump="": The path to the folder to dump the cross-compiled binaries in.
 Defaults to `build` in the cwd.
-The folder will be created if it does not exist.
+The specified folder will be created if it does not exist.
-    -c --config    The path to the config file.
+      --version=false: Displays the program version string and exits.
 ```

 ## Configuration